-You’re searching for the best air purifier for smoke, but everywhere you turn all you find are marketing gimmicks and sales pitches.
+You’re searching for the best air purifier for smokers, but everywhere you turn all you find are marketing gimmicks and sales pitches.
 So many sites are telling you that they’ve cracked the case and have the latest technological breakthrough wrapped up in the perfect air purifier for smokers.
 What most fail to convey is that the only scientifically viable way to address smoke is with an activated carbon filter.
 And, to some extent a HEPA filter.
 It’s that simple…